thejaywhy/randomjy-hugo/content/posts/vagrant-yaml.md

 categories = []
 date = "2015-02-28T14:16:19-05:00"
-description = "How to modify your Vagrantfile to pull configuration data from a YAML file" keywords = ["automation", "programming"] title = "Store Vagrant config data in a YAML file"
+description = "How to modify your Vagrantfile to pull configuration data from a YAML file" keywords = ["automation", "programming", "vagrant"] title = "Storing Vagrantfile configuration in a YAML file" draft = true

 +++
 Have you heard of [Vagrant] (https://www.vagrantup.com/)?
 It's a pretty awesome way to manage VMs, containers, or even cloud instances.
 You can use the `Vagrantfile` to set up and configure the instance, check it into git, and share!
 Now you can rely on everyone to have the same starting point.
 Makes setting up development environments a breeze.
 And today I'd like to share with you something I've found to make it even more powerful.